-If you operate a business that makes money providing towing services or roadside repair services or if you use a tow truck to repossess vehicles, you’re in the commercial towing business and you need a special kind of tow truck coverage to protect your assets.
+If you operate a business that makes money providing towing services or roadside repair services or if you use a tow truck to repossess vehicles, you’re in the commercial towing business and you need a special kind of tow truck insurance policy to protect your assets.

 Understanding what’s covered will help you determine what kinds of commercial vehicle insurance you need and how much coverage you should carry.